Tahir001/Fraudit/README.md

 5. Modelling & Hyperparameter Optimization
 6. Model Explaination
 7. Results

-The Pictures Folder contains all of the screenshots we used in our presentation, and some of our visualization output.

-The Automatic_Analysis folder contains the result from Pandas Profiling (Automatic EDA library)

 ## Presentation Slides
 A Rough Draft of the presentation slides can be found here: https://docs.google.com/presentation/d/1TSxYwJy-8RPQgrMXTs8Cb-ag7hUpsb4q29BoZ7dX5Z4/edit?usp=sharing